Prem Shah, Executive Vice President, Specialty and Product Innovation, CVS Health

 Therapy selection and dose optimization

-When a patient starts on first-time therapy, ideally a traditional DMARD, lab testing can determine what initial dosage will deliver clinical benefit and prevent disease progression.
-If first-line treatments are unsuccessful, molecular diagnostics can show whether the initial DMARD therapy can be further optimized or provide verification that the decision to move to a biologic is clinically sound.
-Newer tests can also predict which biologic a patient is most likely to respond to, potentially reducing wasted spend on those who may not benefit from them.
+When a patient starts on first-time therapy, ideally a traditional DMARD, lab testing can be employed to help determine what initial dosage might deliver clinical benefit and prevent disease progression.
+If first-line treatments are unsuccessful, molecular diagnostics can be used to gauge whether the initial DMARD therapy can be further optimized or provide verification that the decision to move to a biologic is clinically sound.
+We hope that newer tests will be able to also predict which biologic a patient is most likely to respond to, potentially reducing wasted spend on those who may not benefit from them.
 Clinical evidence suggests tapering off biologic therapy once symptoms are successfully managed may be possible for many patients.
-Biomarker testing can indicate whether a patient is ready to be tapered off the drug, which could lower the patient’s dosage and associated spend.

 Expanded use of testing in treating RA could improve clinical outcomes while delivering payor and patient cost savings by personalizing treatments for each individual patient, preventing early advancement to biologics, and using testing to inform when, and for how long, treatment with a biologic therapy is appropriate.